 CPAs in North Carolina

 More and more folks are finding the Carolinas ideal for outdoor living and a comfortable way of life.
 The Tax Foundation reports that North Carolina is one of the top ten states in the nation for its stellar business tax climate.
 North Carolina is also a top three on CNBC’s yearly Top States for Business ranking.
 It’s a very attractive state for organizations to incorporate and set up operations.
-And even better, it means North Carolina is an ideal place to be a CPA.
+And even better, it means North Carolina is an ideal place to become a CPA.

 The “First in Flight” state is home to 13 Fortune 500 companies.
 This number is very impressive for a relatively small state.
 Large corporations like Lowe’s, Bank of America, and Nucor, create a steady demand for CPAs in the state.
 The U.S. Department of Labor-sponsored O*Net tracks hiring trends.
 It estimates North Carolina will experience job growth for accounting and auditing jobs from now until 2030.